femtomc/Jaynes.jl/HITCHHIKERS_GUIDE_TO_JAYNES.md

 The compiler directory `/compiler` is a highly experimental part of the codebase which deals with ingredients for compiler pipelines/the execution of models when used in contexts.
 This is highly likely to change in highly variable ways 😸.
 The compiler directory also deals with other experimental parts of the system - like compiling generic stochastic simulators to probabilistic programs, or type inference on IR representations of generative functions.

-The language extension directory `/language_extensions` handles sugar macros and defining primitive calls for the tracers.
+The macros directory `/macros` handles sugar macros and defining primitive calls for the tracers.